 I often feel like I need to apologize for this album when people buy it because I don't feel the recording quality is good enough for people to spend money on.
 But in reality, I was a 17-year-old kid who had never taken classes in recording, was reading tutorials online, and was passionate about what he was doing.
 I poured hours into recording and mixing this, and for what I produced, and I'm proud of it.
 Is it what people are used to for album production?
 Probably not, but when you know how old I was and what I had to work it, it's kind of awesome that A November Life turned out like it did.

-The album turned ten year, and I've thought several times about re-recording it.
+The album turned ten in 2019, and I've thought several times about re-recording it.
 Maybe I will.
 Maybe I won't.
 The jury is still out.
 Regardless, I'll keep playing parts of it at shows, and I hope you'll give it a listen and read the stories behind the songs.
 This album is very personal to me, and I was in a pretty healthy place when I wrote it.
 Several albums since then have been more dark, but this album has the warmth of fall to it.
 I was born in November and always pictured my life as an embodiment of the fall: it could be quiet, it could be loud, it could be cold, cool, or warm, it had days of beautiful leaves and days of naked limbs, it was full, and it was simple.
 I lived a November life, and this album put it into words.